 Accident or illness: If a fever, or obvious illness/injury requiring medical assistance is present, the parent/care provider will be contacted by phone.

 Administering medication: As a measure of safety, all medications are to be brought to the Health Clinic and administered by the nurse.
-As an authorisation for this to happen, an Authorization to Administer Medication Form is to be completed and submitted.
+As an authorisation for this to happen, an Authorisation to Administer Medication Form is to be completed and submitted.
 If for some reason this form is unable to be completed, the student’s parent/care provider must provide a signed letter, noting instructions.
 This can be sent to school with the student or email directly to the nurse via firstname.lastname@example.org.

 Requirement for regular prescription medication: Medication is to be supplied in its original packaging, accompanied an Authorization to Administer Medication form.

-Students with specific medical conditions such as asthma, food allergies or diabetes, will be monitored by the Health Clinic staff who are available to assist these students.
+Students with specific medical conditions such as asthma, food allergies or diabetes will be monitored by the Health Clinic staff who are available to assist these students.
 Other staff members are also made aware of such conditions and are educated in the special needs of students with these types of medical conditions.

-If Head Lice are detected in your child's year level a Head Lice Alert and Information Fact Sheet will be emailed to your family, outlining the responsibilities and actions to be taken at home to help break the cycle.
+Head Lice - If Head Lice are detected in your child's year level a Head Lice Alert and Information Fact Sheet will be emailed to your family, outlining the responsibilities and actions to be taken at home to help break the cycle.

 Boarding students are not permitted to keep medication in their rooms without the specific permission of their house parent, this includes patient preparations such as Panadol and cough medicines.
 However, students with asthma may carry their inhalers.